sadhana62/voice_character_chat/README.md

 # 📖 Character Chat from your books/novels/urls

 Welcome to the Character Chat API!
-This powerful backend service allows you to upload a book (as a PDF or from a URL) and chat with the characters from the story.
+This powerful  service allows you to upload a book (as a PDF or from a URL) and chat with the characters from the story.
 The API extracts characters, understands the book's content, and uses Google's Gemini to generate in-character, context-aware responses.

-This backend is designed to be the engine for a Flutter application, providing a seamless and interactive experience for users to engage with their favorite literary worlds.

 ## ✨ Key Features